cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 hash\_to\_field, protocols should choose multiple tags that are all distinct from one another and from DST\_prime.

-The above method is not compatible with all uses of H;
+The above method is not compatible with all uses of H.
-For example, this method does not work with HMAC {{RFC2104}}, because there is no way to append a value to the outer call to the hash function.
+For example, this method does not work with HMAC {{RFC2104}}, because there is no way to append a value to the input of the outer call to H.
-(We discuss the case of HMAC further below.)
 The following alternative methods MAY be used instead of the recommended method given above.
+We discuss the specific case of HMAC further below.

 1. For each use of H outside hash\_to\_field, choose a unique domain separation tag DST\_ext.
 Augment each invocation of H on input msg by